lalatendu65/Users-Management-API/README.md

 5.Start the application:The API should now be running locally and accessible at http://localhost:8000.

-6.if you want to access in online you use https://customer-management-api-bt28.onrender.com this URL
+6.if you want to access in online you use https://customer-management-api-bt28.onrender.com this URL in postman with provided api endpoint

 #Decisions and Assumptions
 During the development process, the following decisions and assumptions were made: